Pricing Theory

 The mitigation of carbon emissions to achieve the 2015 Paris Climate Agreement will require unprecedented cooperation across all levels of society, from global to local.
 The Global Carbon Reward (GCR) will introduce a new global price for mitigated carbon, but can this improve cooperation?

 Several scientific studies — including by Andreoni et al. (2003), Hilbe and Sigmund (2010), and Chen et al. (2014) — provide circumstantial evidence that financial rewards can improve cooperation.
-These studies found that cooperation amongst people involved in competitive games improved significantly when exposed to both carrot and stick incentives.
+These studies found that cooperation amongst people involved in competitive games improves significantly when exposed to both carrot and stick incentives.
 This under-appreciated scientific finding is adopted as an emergent feature of the carbon pricing matrix.

 It is claimed here that cooperation for mitigating the climate crisis is currently far below optimal because the standard theory on carbon pricing is heavily biased towards taxes and cap-and-trade (i.e. sticks).
 A key feature of the carbon pricing matrix is that it highlights the option to balance sticks with carrots as a major new way of improving cooperation and managing the anthropogenic carbon balance.